 The easiest way to go about it is to have an in-depth understanding of Google because it’s the dominant search engine worldwide and thus other search engines try to emulate it.

-Once you have a firm understanding of Google’s best practices, you can use those same best practices for other search engines.
+Once you have a firm understanding of Google’s best practices, you can start using search engine optimisation to drive traffic to your website.

 What Is Google Looking for in Your Website?